Industries

 Stainless steel fabrication is an extremely diverse market with demanding applications.
 From ID bore polishing to flat finishing a specific Ra value, stainless fabricators follow technical requirements for their applications.
 The stainless fabrication industry commonly measures scratch depth and relies on the aesthetic finish of products, ranging from tanks and piping to structural components.

-Food & beverage and pharmaceutical equipment fabrication is extremely specialized.
+Food & beverage and pharmaceutical equipment fabrication are extremely specialized.
 Intense finishing requirements mandated by the FDA command a specific catalog of abrasive applications.
-Packaging machinery is similar to food, beverage and pharmaceutical equipment, due to the similarities in materials used.
+Packaging machinery is similar to food, beverage, and pharmaceutical equipment, due to the similarities in materials used.
 Industrial valves or fluid transfer valves also require FDA mandates, in which the internal tubing must meet a required finish to pass inspection.

 Brass

 Brass is an alloy consisting of copper (70%) and zinc (30%), however small amounts of other metals are sometimes added.
 Brass is produced by melting copper together with calamine.
 Nearly 90% of all brass alloys are recycled and reused.
 Brass has a variety of applications, and its relatively affordable cost combined with its hardness make it valuable for several functions.
-It is commonly used for musical instruments (such as a trumpet, tuba, trombone, and saxophone), corrosion resistant screws, and fixtures for bath, doors and windows.
+It is commonly used for musical instruments (such as a trumpet, tuba, trombone, and saxophone), corrosion-resistant screws, and fixtures for baths, doors, and windows.
 Its resistance to tarnishing makes it optimal for decorative and ornamental objects.

 Bronze

 Bronze is an alloy typically composed of 60% copper and 40% tin.
 Its key benefits are hardness, corrosion resistance, and strength.
 It is stronger and harder than any other common alloy except steel.
 Tin makes the bronze hard and the strongest bronze alloys contain both tin and small amounts of lead.
-Bronze has a low melting point and is commonly used for making statues, musical instruments and bearings.
+Bronze has a low melting point and is commonly used for making statues, musical instruments, and bearings.
 Common bronze alloys expand slightly just before they set, filling in the finest details of a mold.
-Aluminum is often added to bronze and used in applications where resistance to corrosion is desirable such as airplane landing gear, marine engine components and underwater fastenings.
+Aluminum is often added to bronze and used in applications where corrosion resistance is desirable such as airplane landing gear, marine engine components, and underwater fastenings.

 Copper